VentureUnknown/ventureunknown.github.io/_posts/2014-11-06-docker-exec-devops-and-debugging.md

 ##### So how to debug in this brave new SSH-less world?

-First, a quick helper alias to allow us to quickly find the id of a running container:
+Run this to quickly debug the last-launched container:

 {% highlight bash %}
+docker exec -it `docker ps -q -l` /bin/bash
+{% endhighlight %}

+##### And I'm in my container, able to debug as expected.

+There's another way I use that first requires adding a helper alias to allow us to quickly find the id of a running container:

+{% highlight bash %}
 alias docker-id='docker inspect --format="{{ .Id }}"'
 {% endhighlight %}

-And then when I want to debug the application, I can simply run:
+With this alias, you can then retrieve the id of a named container:

 {% highlight bash %}
-docker exec -it $(docker-id my-webapp) /bin/bash
+docker-id my-railsapp
 {% endhighlight %}

-Or, to quickly debug the last-launched container:
+To do all at once, I can simply run:

 {% highlight bash %}
-docker exec -it `docker ps -q -l` /bin/bash
+docker exec -it `docker-id my-railsapp` /bin/bash
 {% endhighlight %}

-And I'm in my container, able to debug as expected.

-I'm planning to do additional testing to see if docker exec opens up other possibilities for streamlining our workflow and reducing the complexity of our running containers.
+That's all for now.
+I'm planning to do additional testing to see if `docker exec` opens up other possibilities for streamlining our workflow and reducing the complexity of our running containers.
 But so far I've integrated it into my workflow and it's been a definite win.
+Comments / feedback or [corrections via github pull request](https://github.com/VentureUnknown/ventureunknown.github.io/blob/master/_posts/2014-11-06-docker-exec-devops-and-debugging.md) are always welcome.